UPCEA 2025 Summit for Online Leadership and Administration (SOLAR) Conference | July 22-24, 2025 | Portland, OR

 #BOnES25: Insights from the 2025 Benchmarking Online Enterprises Survey

 Join UPCEA’s Senior Director of Research and Consulting, Bruce Etter, for an enlightening presentation on UPCEA’s 2025 Benchmarking Online Enterprises Survey.
-This year’s survey has a focus on instructional design and a special topic near and dear to everyone’s hearts: Artificial Intelligence in Online Education.
+This year’s survey further refines what an effective, sustainable online enterprise looks like right now and includes a special topic near and dear to everyone’s hearts: Artificial Intelligence in Online Education.
 This session will also highlight a new per capita benchmarking variable that makes the 2025 version of the survey even more valuable to online leaders!
 After the data is shared, select online leaders will share their thoughts on the research and what it means for institutions like yours.

 • Bruce EtterPresentation: Bruce Etter, UPCEA